lk-geimfari/lk-geimfari.github.io/_posts/2023-05-06-solid-principles-for-solid-devs.md

     payment_processor.process_payment('bitpay')
 ```

-In this example, we have a `PaymentProcessor` class has a hard dependencies on concrete implementations of payment
+In this example, we have a `PaymentProcessor` class which has a hard dependencies on concrete implementations of payment
 gateways.
 This is a violation of the *DIP* because the `PaymentProcessor` class is a high-level class that depends on
 low-level classes.
 This means that if we want to add a new payment gateway, we'll have to modify the `PaymentProcessor`
 class which potentially can break the code.